amanv8060/tic-tac-toe/README.md

 # tic-tac-toe
 A Simple Tic-Tac-Toe Game written in Python

+Press 1 for single Player Mode , 2 for Multiplayer

 Output is presented in the following format

      - | - | -       1 | 2 | 3